8318771184/My-Portfolio/README.md

 # portfolio_1
-This is basic Portfolio using HTML5 , CSS3 , JAVASCRIPT.
+This is basic Portfolio Website using HTML5 , CSS3 , JAVASCRIPT.